DennisSchulmeister/whb-web-mobidict/README.md

 -----------------

 A mobile-friendly online dictionary.
-This is an examination in web development for my master studie at Wilhelm-Büchner-Hochschule, Germany.
+This is an examination in web development for my master studies at Wilhelm-Büchner-Hochschule, Germany.

 ![Screenshot 1](screenshots/screenshot1.png)